Patents and clean energy: bridging the gap between evidence and policy

-A groundbreaking outcome of the study has been the creation by EPO of a new patent classification scheme for clean energies and a searchable database now available on the EPO’s patent information service (esp@cenet).
+The UNEP-EPO-ICTSD report includes the findings of a patent landscape for clean energy generation technologies and the first global survey of clean energy licensing practices.
+An important outcome of the report has been the creation by EPO of a new patent classification scheme for clean energies and a searchable database now available on its patent information service.